Structural Biology and Biophysics of Large Cellular Assemblies

 Centrioles, the major component of animal centrosomes, must duplicate once per cell cycle in order to maintain their number.
-Abnormalities in this duplication cycle can lead to medical conditions such ciliopathies, male sterility and cancer.
-It is therefore important to understand how these structures assemble, and how their assembly is regulated by the cell.
-Genetic analysis uncovered a number of proteins, including SAS-6, SAS-4/CPAP and SAS-5/STIL, as being important for this process.
-Structural biologists need to place these components now in the context of the centriolar assembly.
+Abnormalities in this process can lead to ciliopathies, male sterility and cancer.
+It is therefore important to understand how these cell organelles assemble, and how their assembly is regulated.
+Genetic analysis uncovered a number of proteins, including SAS-6, SAS-4/CPAP, SAS-5/STIL and Cep135, and microtubules as being important for this process.
+We now need to place these components in the context of centriolar assembly, and to understand their mechanistic function.

-Recently, we and co-workers showed that SAS-6 is the first structural component in this assembly process.
+Recently, we and co-workers showed that SAS-6 is the first structural component in the centriole assembly process.
 SAS-6 forms a large, multimeric framework that determines centriolar symmetry and allows other components to attach.
-Now, we need to address how this process is regulated, and how the pro-centriolar framework matures.
+CPAP, one of these components, adopts a structure suitable for elongating centrioles, while SAS-5 likely acts as a nucleation point that triggers centriole assembly.
+Much work remains, however, to understand how these components link with each other and how these linkages change as centrioles mature.